 - Trigger high blood pressure which can result in fat entering the bloodstream and getting stuck in a brain artery.

 - Increase the levels of fat (LDL cholesterol) in the bloodstream and increase the risk of clots.

-This arises from a vein supplying brain tissue, split and bleeding.31.
+This arises from a vein supplying brain tissue, splits, and bleeding.

 Effects of Alcohol On The Heart: The Alcohol PR Machine

 At the start of this blog post, I mentioned that the drinks manufacturers spend millions with PR firms to propagate the myth that alcohol is good for you.
 Do they really believe this?